d-m-projects/conference-builder/README.md

 # Installation Instructions

-	type npm i in the root folder of the project.
+	type yarn i in the root folder of the project.

 ## Issue/Bug Request